Rules 59A-4.1265, F.A.C. for Nursing Homes

 The Bureau of Medicaid Program Integrity (MPI) fulfills federal and state laws by operating as a fraud, abuse, and waste prevention and detection program that oversees Medicaid provider activities to ensure that fraudulent and abusive behavior occurs to the minimum extent possible.

-An online status tracking and availability tool which will replace FLHealthStat for reporting information regarding licensed health care facility emergency status, beds, planning, or operations, as required by Section 408.821(4), Florida Statutes.
+An online status tracking and availability tool which replaced FLHealthStat for reporting information regarding licensed health care facility emergency status, beds, planning, or operations, as required by Section 408.821(4), Florida Statutes.

 Licensees providing residential or inpatient services must utilize ESS to report information to AHCA regarding the provider's emergency status, planning, or operations.